PgBeam Docs

 1. Connection stability.
 Long-lived upstream connections stay on the shortest, most stable network path to the database.

 2. Pool efficiency.
-All connections from all regions share the same pool in the home region, maximizing connection reuse.
+Connections from every region share the same pool, maximizing connection reuse.

-The cache check always happens at the edge data plane, before any relay.
+The cache check always happens in the region nearest the client, before any cross-region hop.
 This is the key performance benefit:

-• Cache hit: Served from the edge.
-No relay.
+• Cache hit: Served from the nearest region.
+No cross-region hop.
 No upstream query.
 The client gets the result with local latency only.

-• Cache miss: The query is relayed to the home region, executed against the upstream, and the result is cached at the edge for future requests.
+• Cache miss: The query is routed to the region nearest the database, executed against the upstream, and the result is cached near the client for future requests.

-This means a client in Mumbai querying a database in Virginia can get sub-millisecond response times for cached queries, despite the database being halfway around the world.
+This means a client in Singapore querying a database in Virginia can get sub-millisecond response times for cached queries, despite the database being halfway around the world.

-If the relay connection to the home region fails (network partition, home region outage), PgBeam falls back to a direct connection from the edge data plane to the upstream database.
-This is less efficient (no pool sharing with other regions) but maintains connectivity.
+If the path to the database's region is unavailable (network partition, region outage), PgBeam falls back to connecting to the upstream database directly from the client's region.
+This is less efficient (no pool sharing across regions) but maintains connectivity.

-Relay fallback is automatic.
-Your application does not need to handle it — the connection either works via relay or via direct path, transparently.
+Failover is automatic.
+Your application does not need to handle it: the connection works transparently either way.

 Read replica routing